KorbenDeSmet/uk-oil/README.md

 # 🛢️ UK Oil gas station tracker
-### This dashboard clearly shows the weekly earning from the gas station.
+### This dashboard shows the weekly earning from the gas station together with other various statistics.

 ## Data
 All data is gathered from following streamers: